nneubarth/topomap/README.md

 **gridStepEphus:** for use with ephus electrophysiology acquisition software

-**gridgui:** GUI that creates Grid object according to user specifications and shows stage position in real-time
+**gridgui:** GUI that creates Grid object according to user specifications and shows stage position in real-time; plots receptive field heat map when grid completes

 **listenUpdateGrid:** responds to IncrementGridPos event to update stage position on gridgui and saves acquisition numbers and grid coordinates to a .mat file for analysis

+**RFmap:** quick and dirty spike detection algorithm that generates receptive field heat map